 PO Box 287

+Postal claims must be received by the National Lottery before the 180-day claim period expires.
 The National Lottery does not accept any responsibility for tickets that are lost in the post.
-Any player who wishes to claim via post is advised to use some form of recorded delivery.
+If you wish to claim via post, you are advised to use some form of recorded delivery.

 Advance Play Prize Claims

 The National Lottery allows you to enter up to four weeks' worth of draws at a time.
 If you purchase an Advance Play entry in-store, you'll receive one ticket with all of your entries on it.
 You do not, however, need to wait until all the draws on your ticket have taken place before you claim; you can do so at any time up to 180 days after the winning draw.

 Here's what will happen if you claim a prize won on an Advance Play ticket when some of the draws have yet to take place: